Verruca: Diagnosis, Cause and Treatment

 You're more likely to contract warts and verrucas if you are deficient in vitamin B12 or have a weakened immune system.
 You can reduce your risk of contracting this virus by changing your socks daily, washing your hands regularly, and keeping your feet dry.

-What are Mosaic Warts?
+What are mosaic warts?

 Once the virus enters your body, it may cause a series of warts.
 These will typically appear as a cluster that looks like a pattern similar to a mosaic tile.
 Mosaic warts are usually found on the heel or ball of the food as this is where you will be applying pressure as you walk.